List of Emmerdale characters introduced in 1999: Liam Hammond

 Liam James Hammond is the illegitimate son of Frank Tate.
 He appeared in 1999.

 Liam first appears in 1999 as an employee of Tate Haulage.
 He kidnaps Chris Tate, and is revealed as the illegitimate child of Chris's father, Frank.
 Chris's sister Zoe is also kidnapped when she takes a ransom to Liam.
 However, on 11 November 1999, she shoots Liam and they escape.
 He is buried next to his father and half-brother, who share a grave.
 Zoe is arrested but the outcome is lawful killing.

+Claudia Nash

+Claudia Nash was the live-in nanny for Joseph Tate (Oliver Young).
+Claudia regularly butted heads with Joseph's father, Chris Tate (Peter Amory), but got on very well with his sister, Zoe Tate (Leah Bracknell) and her partner, Frankie Smith (Madeleine Bowyer).
+The animosity caused Chris to fire her and she subsequently packed her things and left the village, whilst Chris continued to taunt her.

 Diane Sugden

-Diane Sugden (née Lambert, previously Blackstock), played by Elizabeth Estensen, made her first appearance on 23 November 1999.
+Diane Sugden (also Lambert and Blackstock), played by Elizabeth Estensen, made her first appearance on 23 November 1999.
 She has been given major storylines to tackle, her most memorable was probably her battle with colon cancer.
 She has had a rocky marriage to Rodney Blackstock (Patrick Mower), a strained relationship with her sister Val (Charlie Hardwick) and was also married local farmer Jack Sugden (Clive Hornby).
 She also became landlady of the local pub, The Woolpack, and had to cope with the death of Jack.
 In October 2013, Diane was taken hostage by Cameron Murray (Dominic Power) during a siege in The Woolpack.